Spike’s K9 Fund was founded in 2014, to provide active and retired working K9s the support, equipment, and post-retirement care they need and deserve.

 This training will be 100% funded by our donors.
 We want to ensure everyone’s time is valued.
 Thank you in advance for your commitment to be better, thus making a difference in the K9 community and YOUR community.

-If selected for one of the Spike’s School working spots your registration fee will be covered.
+** If selected for one of the Spike’s School training spots and requirements are met - your registration could be completely covered! 🙌🏼